NeilGraham/rdfhash/README.md

 # RDF Hash

-Command-line tool for converting blank nodes to sha256 values (+ other hashing algorithms).
+Command-line tool for hashing blank node triples into unique identifiers ( `sha256`, `md5`, `blake2b`, etc. ).

-Predicates and objects of a blank node subject get hashed together to form a resolvable identifier.
-The blank node is then replaced with the hash of it's sorted triples.
+Predicates and objects on a blank node subject are sorted then hashed together to form a unique identifier.
+The blank node subject is then replaced with the hash of it's sorted triples.

-SPARQL query used to query for blank node subjects can be changed to select any subject to hash.

 ## Setup